Start to track time today with the right tools to measure your productivity level as-is and start improving it.

 Finally, I also created a Google Sheet for a monthly review of your progress.

-Weekly reviews are ideal to spot issues soon so that you can work on them without delay.
+Weekly reviews are ideal for spotting issues soon so that you can work on them without delay.

 When you take a look back at the month as a whole, though, you can evaluate the big picture.